Bethel Faculty-Led Programs (January, Summer)

 - Application Process Information

-Ecology in the Tropics: Natural History & Future Prospects - Ecuador & the Galápagos Islands
+Ecology in the Tropics: Natural History & Future Prospects - Costa Rica

 GES318KZ* | Apply Now

-Travel from base in Quito throughout Ecuador & the Galápagos Islands, surveying the land, climate, plants, animals, homes, transportation, and industries, noting especially the impact of human culture, presence, and activities.
-Sites include the Amazon rainforest, Andean cloud forests, volcanic mountains, highlands, towns, cities, & the Galápagos Islands.
+Travel in Costa Rica surveying the land, climate, plants, animals, homes, transportation, and industries, noting especially the impact of human presence.
+Sites include the rainforest, cloud forests, volcanic mountains, highlands, towns, cities, and coastal regions including coral reefs.

 *(Note: Course may carry cross-credit in biology or environmental studies, BIO318KZ or ENS318KZ, 4 credits, with additional coursework.)